wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

     3. <a href="#Logic"><strong>Logic</strong></a> is where business logic of the application is defined: Client Actions, Server Actions, Integrations to SOAP/APIs, Roles, Exceptions (Security policies)

     4. <a href="#Interface"><strong>Interface</strong></a> is where the user interface (UI) of the application is defined: UI Flows, Images, Themes (base look an feel), Scripts for client-side logic, and Styles for CSS.

+1. PROTIP: Having several monitors plugged in helps with productivity.

 <hr />